bartvantilburgwagemakers/bartvantilburgwagemakers.github.io/_posts/2018-07-04-Moq-and-unittests.md

     mock.Raise(foo => foo.MyEvent += null, 25, true);
 ```

-## A object to Json.
+## A object to Json

-Some times you want to rerun a senario wit input collected while debugging.
+Some times you want to rerun a scenario wit input collected while debugging.
 You can create a test for this by writing the input object to json en read it in the unit test. ```Newtonsoft.Json.JsonConvert.SerializeObject(Object)```

 ## Map the ConsoleOutPut to a StringWriter So we can assert that